Skip to main content

 What Makes Hosting Decisions Expensive

-Choosing hosting only by entry price and then being surprised by renewal costs, add-ons, and subscriptions.
+Choosing hosting only by entry price and not checking backups, restoration and support.

-Never testing support and only realizing in an emergency that no one is reachable or responsible.
+Testing support only in an emergency and then realizing no one is clearly reachable or responsible.

-Constantly rebuilding a working setup without clear reason, sacrificing stability in the process.
+Constantly rebuilding a working setup without clear benefit and sacrificing stability.

 Frequently Asked Questions About Website Hosting